-As a social being, a human's behaviour is largely influenced by close associates.
-Today social networking sites are important avenues for socialisation, providing instant information sharing and interaction on a large scale (Gilani et al., 2017; Wilson et al., 2012).
-Modern social media platforms, such as Twitter and Facebook, enable various forms of interaction among diverse users.
-This capability results in a huge amount of data waiting to be utilised by researchers.
-However, the credibility of such content is being questioned by the growing activities of automated accounts otherwise known as bots.
-In particular, social bots are automated accounts designed to interact with users either to amplify or generate contents in social media platforms.
-A more elaborate definition, specifically of Twitter bots, is given by Akomoto (2011):
+The behavior of humans, as social beings, is largely influenced by close associates.
+In this era of modern civilisation, the Internet has been the precursor of the socialisation being witnessed today.
+Social networking sites are important avenues for instant information sharing and interaction on a large scale (Gilani et al., 2017; Wilson et al., 2012).
+Modern social media platforms, such as Twitter and Facebook, enable various forms of interactions among diverse users.
+This capability results in a huge amount of data to be analysed by researchers.
+However, the credibility of content is questionable, due to the rising levels of activities of automated accounts, also known as social bots.
+Social Bots are automated accounts designed to follow well-defined algorithms to interact with users, either by amplifying content or generating new content in social media platforms.
+A more elaborate definition is provided by Akomoto (2011):